ircv3/ircv3-specifications/extensions/sasl-3.1.md

 # Errata

+* Previous versions of this specification mentioned that 904 numeric would be used when SASL was aborted.
+906 ERR_SASLABORTED should be used when SASL is aborted.
 * Previous versions of this specification did not precisely describe when is RPL_SASLMECHS being sent.
 * Clarified the language how responses are transmitted.